cb-unify-enterprise-poc/taskflow-ro-hands-on-lab/docs/03-multi-component-app.md

 If you already have environments with these names from a previous Application in this org, you can reuse them — you don't need a fresh set per Application.

-## Step 5 — Create the Application repository
+## Step 5 — Verify that the Application repository has been copied over to your local GitHub

-1. Create a new, empty GitHub repo: `app-taskflow` (README only, no source — this repo just carries the Application-level orchestration workflows).
+1. Quick check to ensure you copied over `app-taskflow` at the start of the session.
+(It contains a README only, no source — this repo just carries the Application-level orchestration workflows).
-2. This workshop bundle's `app/app-taskflow/` folder already has what you need — push it here.
+2. If you do not have this, follow the steps in this repositories README.md file for instructions on how to copy it.

 ## Step 6 — Create the Application in Unify